Lemons, Lavender, & Laundry

 18 Sep

 Welcome to week 3 of the $100 Room Challenge.
 This week’s project was updating our oak vanities.
-The problem with oak is it has a very deep wood grain that will show, even after painting.
-Because I was using chalk paint and wax, I didn’t want the wax settling into the grain, so I had to figure out how to hide it.
-After doing a little research, here’s what I ended up doing to hide the wood grain on our oak vanities.
+The problem with oak is it has a very deep wood grain that will show through, even after painting.
+Because I was using chalk paint and wax, I didn’t want the wax settling into the grain, so I had to figure out how to hide the wood grain.
+After doing a little research, here’s what I ended up doing to hide the grain on our oak vanities prior to painting.

 What You Need To Hide Wood Grain Before Painting

-What You'll Need to Hide Wood Grain on Oak Cabinets: Joint compound, chalk paint, wax, towels, and paintbrush
+What You Need to Hide Wood Grain on Oak Cabinets: Joint compound, chalk paint, wax, towels, and paintbrush

 Affiliate links may be used.
 Please see our advertising disclosure for more information.